 One quick observation is that wind is not good for grilling.
 Try to position your grill so that wind does not blow into the top or side vents.
 Rotate the grill or place it around the corner of a building to shield it from direct wind.

 There is a super-hot fire underneath the pizza stone.
 This is the source of all the heat, and unfortunately for baking, it is all concentrated below the cooking surface.
-To balance this concentration of energy the grill must be set up so that the heat is reflected off the bottom of the pizza stone as much as possible and passed around the edges to heat the ceramic surfaces on the sides and top of the dome.
+To balance this concentration of energy, the grill must be set up so that the heat is reflected off the bottom of the pizza stone and passed around the edges to heat the ceramic surfaces on the sides and top of the dome.

-The goal for a more Neapolitan pizza is to have the dome temperature reach 650F to 750F, while the stone is 550F-650F.
+The goal for a more Neapolitan style pizza is to have the dome temperature super-hot (>650F) and the stone oven floor nearly the same temperature.
 This of course is not the natural tendency of a kamado grill.
-The plate setter or the deflector stone is a great first step but there a couple of cautions: 1) When it is placed legs up and set down in the three slots of the fire ring, the platesetter may limit your airflow, keeping the grill for reaching high temperatures.
+The plate setter or the deflector stone is a great first step, but there a couple of cautions: 1) When it is placed legs up and set down in the three slots of the fire ring, the platesetter may limit your airflow, keeping the grill for reaching high temperatures.
 2) Never set the pizza stone directly on the plate setter.
 This will just transfer all of the heat to the pizza stone making it too hot to cook.
-Even adding ceramic parts like bricks or tile between the deflector and the stone will slow the transfer, but the entire mass will eventually reach the same temperature as the deflector.
+Even adding ceramic parts like bricks or tile between the deflector and the stone will transmit energy into the pizza stone.
 It is critical that there is a kind of escape valve for this heat energy in the form of an air gap.
 This gap will allow the heat from the top of the plate setter to dissipate before reaching the pizza stone.
 Using the stainless grate and some additional material like pipe fittings or balls of aluminum foil is a great solution.
 (The cast iron grate does not serve very well to provide this air gap because its mass carries heat from the edges into the bottom of the pizza stone.)
-The air-gap is the first step, but for additional deflection, additional shielding can be added under the pizza stone.
+The air-gap is the first step, but for additional deflection, shielding can be added under the pizza stone.
 A heat shield needs to reflect radiant energy and shed energy.
-Using an aluminum foil disk underneath the pizza stone works very well.
+Using an aluminum foil disk underneath the pizza stone is a great addition to an air gap.
 This thin layer reflects the radiant energy that comes off the plate setter and keeps the pizza stone temperature a bit lower.
 An aluminum pizza pan also serves a similar function of creating a radiant barrier that keeps the pizza stone from overheating.